Rohingya Documentary: Stateless In Their Own Country

 To commemorate the one year anniversary of the first outbreak of violence in Arakan state, Myanmar in June 2012, Restless Beings held a special exclusive screening of a Rohingya Documentary- Stateless In Their Own Country.

 The documentary was filmed and produced by Swedish freelance journalist Kalle Bergbom and Jonas Gratzer.
-Bergbom has been working closely with Restless Beings to aid the WFP with much required information with regards to the conditions and the necessities required in the IDP Camps of Sittwe.
-Though currently in Thailand, Bergbom will return to Myanmar once more this week to further investigate the anti-Muslim campaign and continue to work with Restless Beings.
+Bergbom has been working closely with Restless Beings, providing the much required information to assist the WFP in their analyses of the conditions of the people and the necessary steps needed to fulfill their basic needs for survival in the IDP camps of Sittwe.
+Although currently in Thailand, Bergbom will return to Myanmar once more this week to further investigate the anti-Muslim campaign and continue to work with Restless Beings.

 The documentary - Stateless In Their Own Country serves as a visual reminder that though the initial targeting and razing of whole villages in Arakan and murders has ceased, the Rohingya are now facing a continually futile existence.
 Bergbom joined us via live video call and able to share further details of his week long stay in the IDP Camps, allowing for a Q & A session with the audience.